abuxton/kbypg/showoff/Setup/Objectives.md

 Lets use what we've seen, to go from nothing to test.

-* Install the module skeleton
+* Install the module skeleton.
-* Generate a module
+* Generate a module.
-* Run the initial test
+* Run the initial tests
-* Maybe we'll even add an additional test!

 ~~~SECTION:notes~~~
 notes for presenter mode